-Anywhere from a few minutes to an hour, sometimes longer.
+Anywhere from a few minutes to an hour, in rare cases even longer.

 REM sleep, the stage of sleep in which dreams occur, happens roughly 90 minutes after you fall asleep.

-REM stages grow progressively longer with each new cycle and your final REM period may last up to an hour or more.
+REM stages grow progressively longer with each new cycle and your final REM period can last 30 minutes or more.

 Lucid dreaming can only last as long as any period of REM, but often is shorter as it is probable that a period of your dream will be spent without lucidity.

 There are generally five periods of REM sleep on an average night (assuming 7-8 hours sleep).
 This gives an average of around 90 minutes of REM each night.
 This means you could experience multiple lucid dreams in a single night's sleep.

 IS LUCID DREAMING DANGEROUS?

-Absolutely not.
-Lucid dreaming is an entirely safe and natural state of mind.
+Probably not.
+Lucid dreaming is a natural state of mind.

-Lucid dreaming is one of the safest natural forms of mind exploration available.
+Lucid dreaming is one of the safest natural forms of personal mind exploration available.

-A lucid dream is nothing more than a normal night's dream with self-reflective consciousness added into the mix.
+A lucid dream is technically nothing more than a normal night's dream with self-reflective logical consciousness added into the mix.
 In theory this should be entirely safe.

-Lucid dreams are as safe as any other dream.
+Lucid dreams are likely as safe as any other dream.